ChamiLamelas/Go-Projects/URL-Shortener/TESTING.md

 This file outlines the test cases in this folder.
 The test cases were used in testing the implementation.
 Most of these test cases were derived from [DESIGN.md](./DESIGN.md).

-The tests generally work by sending HTTP requests with `curl` to the server and collecting the output into a file.
+The tests generally work by sending HTTP requests with `curl` to the server and collecting the output into `.out` files.
 The output is then diffed with a saved reference output file.

 > Note: throughout this file, we assume that the current working directory is `tests`.